- Who is NCST?

 - Access to Flexible Financing – REO Capital Fund financing can provide cash for quicker acquisition transactions of REO properties, to facilitate acquisition and renovation, and to increase available financing for homeownership and rental projects.

-What services does NCST provide to financial institutions seeking to help stabilize distressed communities?
+What services does NCST provide to financial institutions (Sellers) seeking to help stabilize distressed communities?

-Many of the leading financial institutions in America participate with NCST, supporting the transfer of foreclosed and abandoned properties.
+At this time, our main Sellers are Fannie Mae, Freddie Mac, Bayview, and Ocwen.
+Over the last 10 years many of the leading financial institutions in America participated with NCST, supporting the transfer of foreclosed and abandoned properties.

 Who are eligible buyers?